 - Information theft: Traffic can be sniffed at the exit node, or the point where information leaves the encrypted network and becomes readable again.
 People operating the nodes can monitor the traffic and capture sensitive information.
-Note that a higher percentage of Tor transactions are fraudulent when compared to ordinary Internet transactions.
-If you do business on Tor and you run into a problem, or if you’re scammed, there may not be an easy recourse.

 - Attention of Law Enforcement: Using Tor may draw the attention of the NSA, FBI or other law enforcement agencies that specifically target Tor users.

 The Deep Web and Dark Web’s beneficial information should not be overlooked.
 However, the Dark Web, should be approached with a level of caution due to potentially serious security and legal implications.